Colleges by Location

 Tuition and Fees

-As a full-time domestic student, you were required to pay tuition of $67,782 in 2025.
+Tuition fees per academic year for full-time domestic students were $67,782 in 2025.
 Mount Holyoke College is a private institution, so tuition is the same for all the accepted students.
-Fees per academic year required of full-time students reached $238 in 2025.
+Fees per academic year required of full-time students amounted to $238 in 2025.

 Books and Supplies